apenella/go-ansible/README.md

 ## Getting Started

-This section will guide you through the step-by-step process of using the _go-ansible_ library.
-Follow these instructions to create an application that utilizes the `ansible-playbook` utility.
-The same guidelines can be applied to other _Ansible_ commands, such as the `ansible` or `ansible-inventory` command.
+The following section walks you through an example, showing how to set up and execute an Ansible playbook step by step using go-ansible.
+The same approach can be applied to other Ansible commands, such as `ansible` or `ansible-inventory`.
+If you want to see a complete example to run an Ansible playbook from Go, check out the [ansibleplaybook-simple example](https://github.com/apenella/go-ansible/blob/master/examples/ansibleplaybook-simple/ansibleplaybook-simple.go).

 > **Note**
-> The following example will guide you through a complete process of creating all the components necessary to execute an `ansible-playbook` command.
-For a simpler example utilizing the [AnsiblePlaybookExecute](#ansibleplaybookexecute-struct) struct, please refer to the [ansibleplaybook-simple](https://github.com/apenella/go-ansible/blob/master/examples/ansibleplaybook-simple/ansibleplaybook-simple.go) example in the repository.

-Before proceeding, ensure you have installed the latest version of the _go-ansible_ library.
+> Before proceeding, ensure you have installed the latest version of the _go-ansible_ library.
 If not, please refer to the [Installation section](#installation) for instructions.

-To create an application that launches the `ansible-playbook` command you need to create an [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct.
-This struct generates the _Ansible_ command to be run.
-Then, you need to execute the command using an [executor](#executor)](#executor).
-In that guided example, you will use the [DefaultExecute](#defaultexecute-struct) executor, an _executor_ provided by the _go-ansible_ library.
+To create an application that launches the `ansible-playbook` command, you need to create an [AnsiblePlaybookCmd](#ansibleplaybookcmd-struct) struct.
+This struct generates the Ansible command to be run.
+Then, you need to execute the command using an [executor](#executor).
+In this example, you will use the [DefaultExecute](#defaultexecute-struct) executor provided by the go-ansible library.

 ### Create the _AnsiblePlaybookCmd_ struct

-To execute `ansible-playbook` commands, first, define the necessary connection, playbook, and privilege escalation options.
+To execute `ansible-playbook` commands, first define the necessary connection, playbook, and privilege escalation options.

 Start by creating the [AnsiblePlaybookOptions](#ansibleplaybookoptions-struct) struct: